 Lease/Purchase Program for State Agencies (Washington State Treasurer’s Office)

 Lease Arrangements (United States Office of Energy Efficiency and Renewable Energy)

 Leases with Purchase Options are Infrequently Used but May Provide Benefits (United States Government Accountability Office)

 eBooks & Other Resources

 The following eBooks and digital audiobooks are available to NAR members:

-Smart Guide to Real Estate: Step by Step Rent to Own, (Kindle and ePub)
+Smart Guide to Real Estate: Step by Step Rent to Own (eBook)